wavespectra/wavespectra/docs/io-input.rst

 .. note::

-    Wavespectra supports different data formats including ``NetCDF``, ``ASCII``, ``JSON``.
-NetCDF type datasets, i.e. those that can be open with xarray's open_dataset_ and open_mfdataset_ functions, can also be prescribed in ``ZARR`` format (wavespectra uses xarray's open_zarr_ function behind the scenes to open these files).
+    Wavespectra supports different data formats including ``NetCDF``, ``ASCII``, ``JSON``. netcdf-type datasets, i.e. those that can be open with xarray's open_dataset_ and open_mfdataset_ functions, can also be prescribed in ``ZARR`` format (wavespectra uses xarray's open_zarr_ function behind the scenes to open these files).
 Functions that support ZARR have a ``file_format`` argument option.